Providencia the Unspoiled Island Paradise in Colombia

 All you need is the island!

-Over my three days on the Island, I fully adopted to the pleasant routine of Island life.
-Enter a beach in the day and go some exploring around the island.
+Over my three days on the Island, I fully adapted to the pleasant routine of Island life.
+Enter a beach in the day and do some exploring around the island.
 Then have lunch and relax, maybe have a nap or listen to music.
 Then shower and prepare me for dinner which is either grilled fish or chicken with rice and beans.

 Hit the bed early since they pretty much closed down every little bar on the Island.
 Forced relaxation and there is nothing to miss by night.
 Providencia fully charged my batteries for the return to San Andres Island.

 Traveling as a solo female traveler around the Island was never an issue.
 I felt safe, and people were always willing to help out.

 I hope that this place never changes!
 This little-unspoiled paradise should continue to stay unique, slow and charming.
 Some places just need to stay the same and Providencia is one of these locations.
 The real treasure of the island is the people; they have big hearts and are always welcoming and helping.
 As Bill Clinton said “Don’t Worry be Happy man or Shakira or Jennifer depending on the fun he want’s.